Skip to content

 Step 5: Deployment

 Finally, harmonized data is deployed on the system and made available for further processing.
-This up-to-date data is accessed across all parts of the organization and can be modified according to the need.
+This up-to-date data is accessed across all parts of the organisation and can be modified according to the need.
 Now teams and departments don’t have to develop their own datasets, which are likely to be expensive, time-consuming, prone to error, and conflicting.

 Why do we need data harmonization?

-This data could be of various forms and formats: it may be coming from customer research, market research or inter-organization departments.
+This data could be of various forms and formats: it may be coming from customer research, market research or inter-organisation departments.
 Without data harmonization, you may miss the complete view of business performance.
 If you don’t harmonize data, you are also likely to miss some data pieces which ultimately affects performance.
 Also, management can miss potential opportunities because data is widespread and in disparate forms.

 Data harmonization supports decision-making and provides efficient data processing.
 It gives more accuracy and reliability in business decisions and it enhances the quality of business data.
 As data is ready to process and up to date, this will make your company more agile and responsive to market changes.

 Taking data from various sources each time and processing it requires more time, increases complexity, and leads to more chances of inaccuracy (which is a traditional ETL approach).
 But with data harmonization, the data would be more accurate, reliable, and easy to operate.
-When we have centralized data it's easy to update it timely, it requires less time in indexing, verifying, and tracking.
+When we have centralised data it's easy to update it timely, it requires less time in indexing, verifying, and tracking.

 Best practices of data harmonization